FightCamp

 Why I Left

-I was furloughed in January 2023 during the post-pandemic market correction.
-Connected fitness contracted hard; Peloton's struggles around the same time tell the broader story.
-FightCamp had over-projected growth, and when the market shifted, they reduced headcount.
+I was furloughed in January 2023 during the post-pandemic correction.
+Connected fitness contracted hard, and Peloton's troubles around the same time tell the broader story.
+FightCamp had over-projected its growth, so when the market turned they cut headcount.

 What I Learned

-This role reinforced a pattern I first saw at Winc: the highest-leverage engineering work often isn't the most technically complex; it's the work that removes friction for other teams.
-The CMS migration wasn't glamorous, but it changed how fast marketing could move.
+This role reinforced something I'd first seen at Winc: the highest-leverage engineering work usually isn't the most technically difficult; it's the work that takes friction off another team.
+The CMS migration wasn't glamorous, but it changed how fast marketing could move, and that's what mattered.

-The performance work taught me something different: sometimes the biggest wins are hiding in plain sight.
-No one had run a Lighthouse audit.
-I did, and it became the most impactful project of my time there.
+The performance work taught me something else: sometimes the biggest wins are sitting in plain sight, waiting for someone to bother looking.
+No one had run a Lighthouse audit, so I did, and it turned into the most impactful thing I shipped there.

 Tech Stack